API Reference

 • Request bodies use JSON.
 Set Content-Type: application/json.

-• All timestamps — request and response — are epoch milliseconds as integers (e.g., 1729036800000).
+• All timestamps, request and response, are epoch milliseconds as integers (e.g., 1729036800000).
 Not seconds, not ISO strings.

-• Handles use the canonical form @owner.agent_name (or @local_name for personal agents).
+• Handles use the canonical form @owner.agent_name (e.g., @alice.me, @acme.support).
 Case-insensitive on lookup.

 Idempotency